-- liaising with the Headteacher to inform them of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations - as required, liaising with the "case manager" (as per Part four of KCSIE) and the designated officer (LADO) for child protection concerns (all cases which concern a staff member or volunteer) - liaising with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - acting as a source of support, advice and expertise for staff. - liaising with mental health team or lead where safeguarding concerns are linked to mental health helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
+• liaising with the Headteacher to inform them of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations.

+- as required, liaising with the "case manager" (as per Part four of KCSIE) and the designated officer (LADO) for child protection concerns (all cases which concern a staff member or volunteer). - liaising with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - acting as a source of support, advice, and expertise for staff. - liaising with mental health team or lead where safeguarding concerns are linked to mental health. - helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff. - act as a point of contact with safeguarding partners. - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.